micbru/micahbrush/content/home/banner.md

 # Order that this section appears on the page.
 weight: 1

-title: Theoretical ecology across space and time
+title: Combining data and mechanism for predictive ecology
 subtitle:

 design: